Creating a IPersistentSet compatible Binary Tree in Clojure

 (invoke [this value] (get this value)))

-We are now able to supply a BinaryTree in any place that desires a IPersistentSet compatible type.
-When the function is invoked Clojure polymorphically dispatches to the correct types function implementation.
+We can now use a BinaryTree anywhere that requires an IPersistentSet-compatible type.
+When a function is invoked, Clojure polymorphically dispatches to the correct type’s function implementation.

 (def xs (into (BinaryTree. nil) (range 10))) ; #{0 1 2 3 4 5 6 7 8 9}